Causes & Treating Cold Backed Horses

 Misalignment in the spine/pelvis – If your horses spine is misaligned this may cause them to dip or hollow and just generally show signs of discomfort when riding.
 Having an equine chiropractor or physio treat your horse should correct this and will make your horse feel much better.

 Kissing spines – Kissing spines in horses is a condition that develops when the spinous processes of the vertebrae touch one another, rather than being evenly and adequately spaced apart.
 It can be difficult to diagnose.
-Take a read of our blog here where Animal Therapeutics owner Jo details her journey with her horse and his Kissing Spine.
+Take a read of our blog: Owning A Horse With Kissing Spine. where Animal Therapeutics owner Jo details her journey with her horse and his Kissing Spine.

 How to treat a horse with a cold back?